Replacing or changing a number plate

-If your standard number plates have been cloned, we will replace them free of charge.
-Cloned plates are illegal copies of your number plates that use your number and letter combination to avoid infringements.
+If your standard number plates have been copied, we will replace them free of charge.
+Copied plates are illegal copies of your number plates that use your number and letter combination to avoid infringements.

-If you suspect your number plate combination has been duplicated and used in illegal activity contact Queensland Police and obtain a report stating you have been the victim of a cloned plate offence.
+If you suspect your number plate combination has been duplicated and used in illegal activity, contact Queensland Police and obtain a report stating you have been the victim of a copied plate offence.

 To get replacement plates, visit your nearest transport and motoring customer service centre and bring with you:

 - your report issued from the Queensland Police

 - your number plates (remove them after you arrive at the customer service centre).

 Information about attaching personalised number plates to your vehicle is available on the PPQ website.

 If you have a tow bar on your vehicle that blocks the view of your rear number plate, remove it when you’re not using it.
 If your vehicle’s tray is in the way, move your number plate to where it can be seen easily.

 A registered trailer is allowed to block the view of your vehicle’s number plates if the trailer’s plates are visible.